 The best word to describe the research conducted by the Social Science & Policy Studies Department is diverse.
 Whether they are seeking solutions for a broad range of societal challenges—from economic recession to underperforming schools to international conflict and beyond—SSPS researchers examine a wide variety of perspectives and use WPI’s extensive facilities and resources to do so.

 That’s why they take an interdisciplinary approach to problem solving, while staying focused on society and technology and observing how they coexist.

-We create, explore, and analyze the impact of Learning Technologies for STEM focusing on various aspects of human learning.
+In the ALT Research Lab, we create, explore, and analyze the impact of Learning Technologies for STEM focusing on various aspects of human learning.
 Our research spans many areas, including: Personalized Learning, Affect and Motivation, Metacognition, Embodied Cognition and Wearable Devices for Active Learning, Educational Games, Intelligent Pedagogical Agents, Students with Learning Disabilities, Cultural Differences in the Design and Implementation of Learning Technologies, and Learning Technologies for the Developing World.

 We also use a variety of applied multilevel quantitative methods, observational measures, and assessments to examine the efficacy of instructional, social, and emotional classroom interventions that can improve K-12 math teaching, learning, and engagement.

-Experimental Economics Lab
+Experimental Economics Lab (Smith)